eic/EICrecon/README.md

 ## Build Instructions
-These are temporary build instructions as the build system and environment setup system needs to be better developed.
-These include building all of the dependencies.
+These are temporary build instructions as the build system and environment setup system needs to be identified.
+These instructions include building all of the dependencies manually.

 Start by setting the EICTOPDIR environment variable.
 This makes it easier to reference directories in the instructions below.
 Set this to a